Listen to this article.

 What does support from a bereavement doula look like as a family transitions from pregnancy to labor and delivery to life after loss?

-Just as the family transitions, so too does the support offered by a doula.
-During pregnancy, there is a lot of emotional support and resource and information sharing.
-Parents may hear a lot of words they don’t understand, read notes on doctor’s charts that they aren’t sure about, and need some help wrapping their minds around everything going on with their baby and the mama’s body.
-The doula helps interpret the “doctor-speak” and can send information and resources specific to the loss that is expected or occurring.
+Just as the family transitions, so does the support a doula offers.
+During pregnancy, there is a lot of emotional support, resources, and information sharing.
+Parents may hear many words they don’t understand, read notes on doctor’s charts that they aren’t sure about, and need some help wrapping their minds around everything going on with their baby and the mama’s body.
+The doula helps interpret the “doctor-speak” and can send information and resources specific to the expected or occurring loss.

 How long do you support a family after the loss of their baby?

-I do not put a time limit on how long I will support family.
-I understand that grief has its own timeline and so does healing.
+I don’t put a time limit on how long I will support a family.
+I understand that grief has its own timeline, and healing does, too.
 I am available for as long as a family feels they need my continued support.

-As part of a multidisciplinary care team, the doula provides something that which is both essential and necessary for healing: continuity of care.
-OBGYNs often are part of a practice, nurses come and go and change shifts, social workers and case workers are not always available after hours or in person as soon as they are needed, and sometimes work as a team themselves.
-Often as part of the larger support team for the parents, the doula can assist to parents in knowing how to best utilize all the different people, specialists, and resources available to them.
+As part of a multidisciplinary care team, the doula provides something that is both essential and necessary for healing: continuity of care.
+OBGYNs are often part of a practice; nurses come and go and change shifts; social workers and case workers are not always available after hours or in person as soon as they are needed; and sometimes, they work as a team themselves.
+Often, as part of the larger support team for the parents, the doula can assist parents in knowing how to best utilize all the different people, specialists, and resources available to them.

 “As part of a multidisciplinary care team, the doula provides something that which is both essential and necessary for healing: continuity of care.”